jondejong/playme/README.md

 # Demo 2
 Building on Demo 1, this demo adds:

-* Controlling a phsyics body with user input
+* Controlling a physics body with user input
 * Labels
 * Collision Handling